 - Q. What is a pen block?

 - Q. How can you draw a line in Scratch?

 - Q. How can you draw a polygon in Scratch?

-- Q. How can you draw a square in Scratch?

 - Q. How can you draw a circle in Scratch?

-After explaining the chapter, let the students do the course book exercises given on Pages 47 to 49 of the main course book as Exercise.
+After explaining the chapter, let the students do the course book exercises given on Pages 64 and 65 of the main course book as Exercise.

-In Creative Assignment, activity like In The Lab given on Page 49 of the main course book will enhance the ability of the students and serve as a Subject Enrichment activity.
+In Creative Assignment, activity like HANDS ON and In the Lab given on Pages 65 and 66 of the main course book will enhance the ability of the students and serve as a Technology Literacy and Critical Thinking activity.